-I have a confession to make, Piggy Travellers… I haven’t watched any GoT, and I have no intention whatsoever of anytime soon.
+I have a confession to make, Piggy Travellers… I haven’t watched any GoT, and I have no intention of watching it anytime soon.
 Call me a weirdo, but people constantly talking and posting about a series or film puts me off watching it.

 However, as I know there are many GoT fans out there amongst you, I thought I’d start this article by mentioning that the place I’m writing about today is one of the three Game of Thrones locations in Extremadura you’ll be able to spot during season 7.